Upper bounds for Heilbronn's triangle problem in higher dimensions: Introduction

-\begin{cor} For any $d \ge 3$ we have $\Delta_{d, d}(n) \ll n^{- \log d + 6}$. \end{cor} We did not attempt to optimize the constant $6$ in the exponent.
-It can be done by a more careful analysis of the recursion from Theorem \ref{main} but it is likely that the result will be far from optimal anyway.
-For each fixed $d$ it is more efficient to apply Theorem \ref{main} directly to obtain the best possible bound.
-Theorem \ref{main} also improves the upper bound in (\ref{ez}) for all $k \gg d^{1/2}$, though the precise bounds are not particularly enlightening so we omit them.
+We did not attempt to optimize the constant $6$ in the exponent above.
+It can be done by a more careful analysis of the recursion from Theorem \ref{main} but the resulting bound is likely very far from optimal anyway.
+For a given $d$ it is more efficient to apply Theorem \ref{main} directly to obtain the best possible exponent.